image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 Wondering what to dunk them in?
 Try my Pasta Fagioli soup, this Rigatoni Pasta Bake, or this Italian Sausage Soup!

-homemade breadsticks on a sheet pan
+homemade breadsticks lined up on a pan.

 I’ll be the first to admit that Olive Garden breadsticks are the only reason I go to Olive Garden at all.